Kristina01111000/Drws_site/README.md

 	- a video for the beginning of the front page
 	- a video for words from dr w section, do you still want one here?
 	- Do you want another picture of yourself for the  words from dr wsection? or just the video

 	- list of what month each monthly topic will be in
+	- does he like centered sidebar text
+	- does he like the new frontpage side bar, what about the login button, leave it, remove it, move it?
+		- it look weird where it is
+	- did he add pictures to the front page? there are spots for img, but no img
+	- does he like the button background?
+	- Does he like the added text at top of registration page talking about the cost
+	- Does he like the added text in the about the course section in the front page talking about the cost